-Doctors often recommend spinal fusion surgery for people with severe scoliosis, but surgery is not your best option.
+Doctors often recommend spinal fusion surgery for people with severe scoliosis (50 degrees or more), but surgery is generally not your best long-term option.
 If your child has moderate or severe scoliosis, it may seem like it's too late to correct the scoliosis curve without drastic measures like surgery or bracing.
-Yet, neuromuscular retraining can stabilize the spine and reduce pain quickly.
+Yet, Auto Response Training can stabilize the spine and reduce pain quickly.

 More than 80 percent of scoliosis cases are idiopathic, meaning of unknown cause.
-In its early stages, scoliosis is called mild because curvature is less than 25 degrees.
+In its early stages, scoliosis is called mild because the curvature is less than 25 degrees.
 A person of any age may have early stage scoliosis.
-It's considered moderate scoliosis if the condition progresses and your child's curve reaches 25-40 degrees.
-Curves measuring over 40 degrees are defined as severe scoliosis.
+It's considered moderate scoliosis if the condition progresses and your child's curve reaches 25-50 degrees.
+Curves measuring over 50 degrees are defined as severe scoliosis.

 Scoliosis spinal fusion surgery may be recommended when a curve is moderate or severe, depending on the doctor.
-There's no set measurement that warrants surgery.
-The recommendation is subjective, which is a major problem with scoliosis treatment.
-Surgery is a cosmetic fix because a severe curve is rarely life threatening and surgery doesn't stop scoliosis progression or pain.
+The recommendation for surgery is only a guideline and is often subjective, which is a major concern for patients making decisions about scoliosis treatment.
+Surgery is primarily intended for cosmetic improvement because even a severe curve is rarely life-threatening and surgery has many long-term complications.
 Many people don't experience scoliosis pain until after surgery.
-That's one of many reasons ScoliSMART™ doctors don't support scoliosis surgery.
+That's one of many reasons ScoliSMART doctors don't recommend scoliosis surgery until all non-invasive treatment options have been exhausted.
 We believe it is especially dangerous when your child is not done growing.

 Scoliosis bracing will likely be recommended if your child has moderate scoliosis.
-We do not support bracing for the same reasons — it's a cosmetic fix that causes muscle degeneration and pain, in addition to psychological stress.
-Scoliosis is typically detected in children ages 10-18, although it may start earlier.
+We do not support bracing for many of the same reasons — it is only attempting to treat the curve, not the scoliosis condition.
+Also, it often causes muscle degeneration and pain, in addition to psychological stress.
+Scoliosis is typically detected in children ages 10-14, although it may start earlier.
 Your child could have moderate scoliosis before the condition is detected, though, because mild curves often go unnoticed.
 So, a doctor may recommend your child wear a hard brace 23 hours a day before you have the time to research scoliosis treatment options.

-We have the greatest success with the ScoliSMART™ neuromuscular retraining program before curves reach 30 degrees (since progression skyrockets at that point), but the program helps people with curves of all severity.
+We have the greatest success with the ScoliSMART Auto Response Training program before curves reach 30 degrees (since progression skyrockets at that point), but the program helps people with curves of all severity.
 During our week-long programs, we create a unique treatment plan for your child.

 The goal of individual programs is to: